blaze/blaze/docs/source/quickstart.rst

    >>> compute(t[t['balance'] < 0]['name'])     # Just a raw list
    ['Bob', 'Edith']

-Alternatively use the ``into`` operation to transform your output into various forms.
+Alternatively use the ``into`` operation to push your output into a suitable container type.

 .. doctest::